Back to top

 No, once you make application you will begin to receive an annual automatic renewal card.
 As long as you continue to own and occupy the residence, the homestead exemption will automatically renew each year.

-The Leon County Commission and the City Commission have adopted ordinances providing an additional $25,000 homestead exemption for low-income homeowners.
+The Leon County Commission and the City Commission have adopted ordinances providing an additional $25,000 homestead exemption for limited-income homeowners.
 In order to qualify, you must be 65 or older as of January 1 and meet the total household adjusted gross income requirement provided by the Florida Department of Revenue.
 This exemption does not apply to the school millage rate and saved taxpayers approximately $300 last year.

 You must file an application for this additional exemption.
 An application may be downloaded from our Forms tab and submitted in the following ways: